-Dividends paid on both Tax-Exempt and Taxable Portfolio Shares are subject to the standard corporation tax rate of 23.5% (this rate is reduced to 22% in 2016) irrespective of ownership period.
+Dividends paid on both Tax-Exempt and Taxable Portfolio Shares are subject to the standard corporation tax rate of 22% irrespective of ownership period.

 The withholding tax rate is 22%.
 A claim for repayment must be filed within two months.
 Otherwise, the excess tax will be offset in the corporation income tax for the year.
+However, the withholding rate on dividends from Tax-Exempt Portfolio Shares is as of January 1, 2016 reduced to 15.4% if certain documentative requirements are met.